sauce-archives/webdriverio-example/README.md

 TESTOBJECT_APPIUM_VERSION
 ```

-You can the run the tests with:
+You can then run the tests with:
 `npm test`